neuralfirings/guide/README.md

 # Guide

 Guide is a scrappy framework for writing.. well, Guides.
 Like the name suggest.
 I really didn't get creative with the name here, guys.
 The point of guide is to make a simple framework for making iFixit or Makezine style tutorials and guides.

+I put together a simple [example.html](http://neuralfirings.github.io/guide/example.html) page.

 ## Installation